influxdata/telegraf/plugins/inputs/chrony/README.md

 measurements from the reference source follow a consistent trend, the residual will be driven to zero over time.
 - Skew - This is the estimated error bound on the frequency.
-- Root delay -This is the total of the network path delays to the stratum-1 computer from which the computer is ultimately synchronised.
+- Root delay - This is the total of the network path delays to the stratum-1 computer from which the computer is ultimately synchronised.
 In certain extreme situations, this value can be negative.
 (This can arise in a symmetric peer arrangement where the computers’ frequencies are not tracking each other and the network delay is very short relative to the